 The Real ID act allows for other forms of ID to be used for boarding flights.
 Other kinds of acceptable ID include, but are not limited to:

-- State driver’s license, or a state ID card, which meet Real ID requirements
+- A state ID card which meets Real ID requirements

 - U.S. passport

 - Department of Homeland Security trusted traveler card (Global Entry, NEXUS, SENTRI, FAST)

 - U.S. military ID

 - Permanent resident card

 - Department of Homeland Security -designated enhanced driver’s license

 - Federally recognized tribal-issued photo ID

 - Canadian provincial driver’s license or Indian and Northern Affairs Canada card

 - Transportation worker identification credential